You are here

 Managing oxygen in care homes

-Oxygen has been widely used medically for many years.
-It is a gas and you should treat it as a medicine.
+Oxygen is a medical gas.
+You should treat it as a medicine.

-Home oxygen therapy is commonly used in care homes.
+Some people living in care homes use oxygen.
 It involves breathing air that contains more oxygen than normal air from a cylinder or machine.
 It may be prescribed for people who have a condition that causes low oxygen levels in the blood.

-Home oxygen therapy can be given via a:
+Long term oxygen therapy (LTOT or home oxygen) can be given via a:

 - tube positioned under the nose (nasal cannula)